 The primary responsibility of a correctional officer is to monitor, supervise, and interact with incarcerated offenders and prepare them to become law-abiding citizens after serving their sentences.
 You will learn the skills you need to ensure the safety and well-being of inmates, yourself, and your colleagues.

 Learn how to supervise inmate movement; appropriate use of control tactics, Taser and other control devices; the principles of human relations, sociology and psychology; communications techniques, including how to brief visitors and criminal justice professionals entering the institution; extracting inmates from cells and conducting security checks; how to conduct safety equipment checks; and how to draft daily logs and reports.

-As part of the Corrections Officer program, all cadets undergo on the job training at provincial or federal correctional facilities throughout Atlantic Canada.
+As part of the Corrections Officer program, all cadets undergo on the job training at provincial or federal correctional facilities in Atlantic Canada.
 This real life experience offers students the opportunity to use the skills and knowledge they have acquired, and it plays an integral role in preparing them for a career in corrections.